Pfizer/BioNTech say data suggests vaccine 94% effective in preventing asymptomatic infection

 Since the mid-January peak, Israel has seen 71% fewer COVID-19 deaths, 55% fewer cases, 45% fewer new critically ill patients and 40% fewer critically ill patients in hospitals, according to Eran Segal, a data scientist at the Weizmann Institute of Science.

-Israel’s Health Ministry previously found that the Pfizer vaccine developed with Germany’s BioNTech reduces infection, including in asymptomatic cases, by 89.4% and in symptomatic cases by 93.7%.
-That was in data collected from Jan.
-17 to Feb.
-6.

-Pfizer did not provide further details on its analysis of asymptomatic infections.
-In a previous unpublished study by the health ministry and Pfizer, Israeli researchers said further study was needed on asymptomatic transmission among people fully vaccinated because they are less likely in Israel to be tested for COVID-19.

-Reporting by Michael Erman in New York and Maayan Lubell in Jerusalem; Additional reporting by Steven Scheer; Editing by Toby Chopra, Alexandra Hudson and Hugh Lawson
+Reporting by Michael Erman in New York and Maayan Lubell in Jerusalem; Additional reporting by Steven Scheer and Ari Rabinovitch; Editing by Toby Chopra, Alexandra Hudson and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.